 § 12 Information on data processing

 In case we receive your E-Mail address in connection with the purchase of goods or services, we are authorized to use this E-Mail address for purposes of direct marketing for own similar products and services.
 You are entitled to withdraw the use at any time without incurring any costs other than the transmission costs in accordance with the basic tariffs.
-You may submit your objection in writing to CREATON AG, Dillinger Straße 60, 86637 Wertingen, Germany or by E-Mail to email@example.com.
+You may submit your objection in writing to CREATON GmbH, Dillinger Straße 60, 86637 Wertingen, Germany or by E-Mail to firstname.lastname@example.org.

 § 13 Contract Language, Place of Performance, Place of Jurisdiction, Applicable Law